TelepathicGrunt/WorldBlender/README.md

 <p>&nbsp;</p>
 <p><span style="font-size: 16px;"><strong>-spawn the Enderdragon at world origin in the dimension!
 (Set to off by default as I want people to explore this dimension safely without worrying about the dragon guarding the custom altar at world origin.
 That way you always have an easy escape from the dimension at anytime)</strong></span></p>
 <p>&nbsp;</p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;The config file has more info on each of the options.
 Got more ideas or suggestions?
 Leave a comment below and I'll see if it can be done.
-The config file is located in the config folder outside of the world save folders. <strong>Any changes you do to the config requires a complete restart with Minecraft due to how it imports stuff from vanilla and other mod's biomes.</strong></span></p>
+The config file is located in the config folder outside of the world save folders. <strong>Any changes you do to the config requires a complete restart with Minecraft due to how it imports stuff from vanilla and other mod's biomes.
+And also, don't forget you can modify World Blender's dimension or biomes by Datapack too!
+Here's what you can override with datapacks:<a href="https://github.com/TelepathicGrunt/WorldBlender/tree/master/src/main/resources/data/world_blender">&nbsp;https://github.com/TelepathicGrunt/WorldBlender/tree/master/src/main/resources/data/world_blender</a></strong></span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p>&nbsp;</p>
 <p style="text-align: center;"><strong>______________________________________________________________________________</strong></p>
-<p style="text-align: center;"><em>For the list of changes in this mod, click the Source tab and check out README.txt file.</em></p>
+<p style="text-align: center;"><em>For the list of changes in this mod, click the Source tab and check out Changelog.md file.</em></p>
 <p style="text-align: center;"><em>This helps me keep track of what I had done so far.&nbsp;</em></p>
 <p style="text-align: center;">&nbsp;</p>
 <p>&nbsp;</p>